GoCarrot/debian-cloud-images/Readme.md

 * install the necessary fai packages without the recommends, avoid turning your host into a dhcp server

-  sudo apt-get install fai-server fai-setup-storage --no-install-recommends
+  sudo apt-get install fai-server fai-setup-storage qemu-utils --no-install-recommends

 * calls (p)make help and follow the instruction